DiegoRubiok1/open-canoe-fantasy-backend/docs/estrcuture.md

 Each file defines a SQLAlchemy `db.Model`:

-* Models for users, players, matches, teams, and fantasy teams.
+* Models for users, players, leagues, teams, and more.
 * Includes methods such as stats calculations or relationships.

 ### 5. `app/api/`